lr-agenceweb/rails-starter/README.md

 Database:
 ---------
-I am using mysql2 but you can choose to use sqlite or any other SGBD.
+I am using `mysql2` but you can choose to use `SQlite` or any other SGBD.

 Template:
 --------